Professor of English

 Wordsworthian Errancies: The Poetics of Cultural Dismemberment.
 Baltimore: Johns Hopkins University Press, 1994.

-"Emotion Without Content: Primary Affect and Pure Potentiality in Wordsworth," in Romanticism and the Emotions, edited by Richard Sha and Joel Faflak, forthcoming from Cambridge University Press, 2014.
+"Emotion Without Content: Primary Affect and Pure Potentiality in Wordsworth," in Romanticism and the Emotions, edited by Joel Faflak and Richard Sha, Cambridge University Press, 2014, 171-191.

 Romanticism and Disaster.
 Co-edited with Jacques Khalip.
 Special issue of Romantic Circles Praxis, 2012.